Hack The Box - Reel

 Based on what was mentioned in the readme.txt document, RTF files were getting converted to a new format after being sent over by email.
 Since I had a valid email address, I attempted to phish nico@megabank.com to get RCE by exploiting CVE-2017-0199.

 To run the phishing attack, I needed three files: an RTF, an HTA, and a ps1.
+So first, I used this script from GitHub to generate the RTF:

 generate RTF